forever9teen/alx-low_level_programming/0x08-recursion/README.md

-Write a function that returns the value of x raised to the power of y.
+Write a function that returns the natural square root of a number.

-Prototype: int _pow_recursion(int x, int y);
+Prototype: int _sqrt_recursion(int n);

-If y is lower than 0, the function should return -1
+If n does not have a natural square root, the function should return -1